sol-vin/xet/README.md

 You can also change the fields like in `msg` using `--type`, `--version`, etc, etc.

+#### mitm

+The `mitm` command can be used to create a man in the middle proxy to replicate any cameras on the network, and intercept their traffic.

+It can filter out what cameras to replicate, as well as what clients to target, by using the `--client-ips`, `--camera-ips`, `--camera-macs`, `--camera-sns` and, `--camera-names`, as well as use `,` to add multiple entries, and use regex as a filter.

+Some examples:

+`xet mitm --camera-ips="^10\.0\.0\.\d{1,3}$"` : Only targets camera's with ips in the 10.0.0.0/24 subnet

 ## Run the Web App

 ```